ryanozx/tp/docs/UserGuide.md

 * **What It Does:**
-  * Filters and displays individuals from a dataset who match all the specified tags exactly.
+  * Filters and displays individuals from a dataset who match all the specified tags (case-sensitive) exactly.
 It helps users narrow their search to find records meeting all the specified criteria.

 * **Format:**
   * `find-all-tag TAG [MORE_TAGS]...`